arunkumar-cloudgrc/aws-security-governance-portfolio/04-ai-governance-and-technical-lifecycle/README.md

 ## Security-to-AI Governance Transfer

-Twenty years of enterprise security governance transfers to AI more directly than the vocabulary suggests.
+Twelve years of enterprise security governance — built on eight years of UNIX infrastructure engineering — transfers to AI more directly than the vocabulary suggests.
 IBM Guardium DAM and Tripwire FIM taught the same discipline this framework runs on: establish a baseline, monitor continuously, flag deviation, remediate on a cadence, and defend the evidence to an auditor.
 Enterprise IAM governance is where the permission-layer enforcement instinct comes from — a control that depends on an application choosing to apply it is a convention, and that lesson predates AI entirely.
 Change control, segregation of duties, four-eyes approval and evidence retention are unchanged; only the control plane moved, first to cloud infrastructure and now to AI systems.
 What is genuinely new is the inference surface — proxy attributes entering through retrieval metadata, oversight decaying under volume, a provider version change invalidating evidence you hold — and those are the gaps this framework was built to close.

 ---